-Maria Cristina Barros Secretary Maria has been the Director of Marketing and Community Relations for WSCV Telemundo 51 since October of 2008.
+Maria Cristina Barros Vice-President Maria was previously the Director of Marketing and Community Relations for WSCV Telemundo 51 since October of 2008.
 She joined WSCV in January 1985 as part of the team that put the station on the air in June of that year.
 Her responsibilities include management of the station’s community, public relations and programming, and director of Creative Services to oversee all aspects of on-air and off-air promotions and advertising.
 From April 2005 until October 2008 Maria Cristina also managed Community and Public Relations for WTVJ NBC6.
 In her current role, Maria Cristina’s primary responsibilities include providing the creative and strategic direction for marketing the station, as well as managing the stations’ partnerships, special events, public service campaigns, and media relations.
 She also oversees the NBC Universal Foundation’s grants in South Florida, which currently funds four programs for at-risk high school students in Miami Dade and Broward Counties and which to date has distributed $550,000 in foundation grants to local organizations.
 She also produces the station’s annual Liga Contra el Cancer telethon which during the last thirteen years has helped to raise a total of over $40 million dollars for this local organization which provides free cancer screenings and all types of treatments to uninsured victims of the disease.
 Prior to starting her career in broadcasting in 1985, Maria Cristina’s professional development had been in the public sector, having worked first as a Court Counselor in the Juvenile Court system, and subsequently serving as Director of Latin Affairs for Miami Dade County government for four years before joining WSCV.
 She is also the recipient of two Suncoast Emmy Awards and has held various leadership positions in community, arts, and business organizations throughout the years.
 She has a degree in Political Science and Urban Affairs from Jacksonville University and is married with one son.

-Ana Castilla Ana is the Vice President, Community Development Manager for the South Florida and Treasure Coast branch of TD Bank, America's most convenient bank®. she will manage community relationships and support regional market retail and commercial staff in developing and implementing responsive community development lending, service and investment to revitalize and stabilize low-and-moderate geographies and promote financial empowerment for individuals in South Florida and along the Treasure Coast.
+Ana Castilla Secretary Ana is the Vice President, Community Development Manager for the South Florida and Treasure Coast branch of TD Bank, America's most convenient bank®. she will manage community relationships and support regional market retail and commercial staff in developing and implementing responsive community development lending, service and investment to revitalize and stabilize low-and-moderate geographies and promote financial empowerment for individuals in South Florida and along the Treasure Coast.
 Ana joined the Federal Reserve in January 2000 and served as a commissioned bank examiner in addition to her CED responsibilities until 2010 when her department was assigned to the Research Division of the FRB Atlanta.
 She regularly speaks on community development initiatives and the role of financial institutions in community revitalization at events across the U.S., as well as to international audiences in support of the FRB Atlanta Americas Center.
 Previous to the Federal Reserve, she enjoyed a 12-year career in banking that included responsibilities in marketing, compliance and most recently community development lending.
 Ana regularly contributes articles and created publications for the FRB Atlanta and has also collaborated on FRB System research projects on subjects including remittances and concentrated poverty, among others.
 Born and raised in the Washington DC area, Ana has lived in Miami for the past 24 years and has been active in numerous community development and professional groups in South Florida.
 Fluent in Spanish, Ana has undertaken extensive outreach and research initiatives within the Hispanic community relative to home ownership, financial education, and micro-finance.
 Ana is also an adjunct professor for the Center for Financial Training at Miami-Dade College.
 She graduated from Albertus Magnus College in New Haven, CT with a Bachelor of Arts degree in Communication and obtained an MBA at Florida International University.
 Prier to joining TD Bank, Castilla served as the regional Community Development Senior Manager at the Miami branch of the Federal Reserve Bank of Atlanta.

 Alison Austin Alison has had an extensive international career in ecotourism, community and youth development, with the Organization of American States (OAS).
 And most recently as CEO of Miami’s Belafonte TACOLCY Center, Austin listened to the needs of the community and implemented programs & services that positively impact youth and families.
 Her current passion is designing mindfulness programming for young adults.
 These programs are created for youth that are "aging out" of dependency or are homeless.
 The latest curriculum design; Finding Your Power, Purpose and Presence, is a personal development and well-being course that guides students on a journey towards self-awareness and workplace etiquette and learn to be comfortable in their truth.
 Austin studied broadcasting at Miami Dade College and was inducted into its Hall of Fame in 2007.
 She earned a B.A. in Communications from University of South Florida, a M.S. in Hospitality Management from Florida International University, a Certificate in Non-profit Leadership from the Harvard Business School and a MS Ed in Community & Social Change from the University of Miami.
 Austin currently serves as a consultant and Organizational Coach for non- profit organizations.